utah-cs4470-sp23/class/assembly.md

 Integer and boolean arguments are passed in the registers `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9`, in that order.
 Integer and boolean return values are located in `rax`.
+So are string arguments, because string arguments are passed as pointers.

 Float arguments are passed in `xmm0`, `xmm1`, `xmm2`, `xmm3`, `xmm4`,
 `xmm5`, `xmm6`, and `xmm7`.
 Float return values are located in `xmm0`.